Down arrow

 A revolutionary approach to cool Toronto’s downtown core

-Enwave shares infrastructure with the City of Toronto’s water utility – an innovative partnership and a key part of TransformTO, its Climate Action Strategy, which aims to reduce greenhouse gas emissions by 30% by 2020.
-It's expected that 30% of the city's floor space will be connected to low-carbon heating and cooling by the year 2050.
+Enwave shares infrastructure with the City of Toronto’s water utility – an innovative partnership and a key part of TransformTO, which aims for net zero emissions for the city by 2040.

 Solution